Learn How to Make Smart Baseball Run Line Bets

 Vig or juice: The cost of placing a bet

-Betting the baseball run line odds can be confusing because the team set as the run line favorite often carries a higher risk.
+Betting the run line can be confusing because the team set as the run-line favorite often carries a higher risk.
 After all, it must win by two or more runs and therefore returns a higher payout than the underdog, which has lower risk due to that 1.5-run handicap.

-In our previous example, Toronto’s run line is -1.5 and the price of that bet – also known as juice or vig – is +160.
-Due to Toronto having to not only win but win by two runs to cover the run line, its juice is paying out $1.60 for every $1 staked or $160 on a $100 bet.
+In our previous example, Los Angeles' run line is -1.5, and the price of that bet, also known as juice or vig, is +160.
+Because L.A. has to not only win but win by two runs to cover, its juice is paying out $1.60 for every $1 staked or $160 on a $100 bet.

 Run line juice/vig can vary depending on the strength of the two teams and the implied probability for the game.